 Kinetica’s recent webinar with NVIDIA discussed using GPUs to efficiently and quickly ingest, explore, and visualize streaming datasets in new commercial use cases.
 Mark Brooks, Principal Systems Engineer, and NVIDIA’s John Barco, Senior Director of Partner Solutions, detailed these use cases in their webinar.
 Their presentation is below.

-Kinetica came out of the U.S. Army Intelligence Programs, and it was originally developed as a database with a pretty extreme set of requirements intended to assess national security threats.
+Kinetica was designed to be able to meet the needs of U.S. Army Intelligence Programs, and it was originally developed as a database with a pretty extreme set of requirements intended to assess national security threats.
 At the time that the U.S. Intelligence organizations were evaluating database technologies, they went through all of the existing standard relational systems (Hadoop, NoSQL), and there was just nothing that could scale.
 The requirements involved 250 high-velocity data feeds, and they needed to do analytics in real-time across those feeds.

-Our company founders, who were consulting for the government at the time, had backgrounds in using GPUs, which were just starting to be recognized as a general-purpose compute device, and ideal for building a database.
-The product was born in that context, and went live with the U.S. Army Intelligence.
+Our company founders, who were consulting for the government at the time, had backgrounds in both geo-temporal capabilities and using GPUs, which were just starting to be recognized as a general-purpose compute device, and ideal for building a database.
+The product was born in that context.
 A patent was granted to the founders for the concurrency design that really exploited the GPU.
 That work won one of the first IDC HPC Innovation Excellence Awards.

 Around the same time, the U.S. Postal Service (USPS) was looking for a database to start collecting breadcrumb information from all of their carriers, mail delivery vehicles, and postal workers.
 They were bringing the data in, but they could not do analytics on that data in real time.
-One of the first non-military implementations of the database that Kinetica had developed was with the USPS.
-Our work with the USPS wo a second HPC Innovation Award.
+One of the first commercial implementations of the database that Kinetica had developed was with the USPS.
+This work with the USPS won a second HPC Innovation Award.